taktsoft/frikandel/README.md

 # Cookiettl

-This Gem adds a TTL (Time To Live) Date into every cookie that your application sets.
+This Gem adds a TTL (Time To Live) Date to every cookie that your application sets.
 When the cookie has expired, the users session gets reset.
-This should help protect from Session Fixation.
+This should help protect from Session-Fixation-Attacks.

 ## Requirements